kvsaurav/kvsaurav/README.md

-- 👋 Hi, I’m @kvsaurav
+- 👋 Hi, I’m Saurabh
-- 👀 I’m interested in Cybersecurity
+- 👀 I’m Passionate about Cybersecurity
-- 🌱 I’m currently learning CTI
+- 🌱 I’m currently Working in detection response and Security enginnering.
-- 💞️ I’m looking to collaborate on YARA, CTI projects and anything related to cybersecurity.
+- 💞️ I’m looking to collaborate on Security Engineering, Detection and Response, CTI projects and anything related to cybersecurity.
 - 📫 How to reach me == Twitter  @4w4r44

 <!---